Pomorzany: History

-In 1893, the Martin Luther Church, belonging to the Lutheran denomination, was built at the current 1 Połabska Street, in the Baroque Revival style.
-After the Second World War, it was adopted in 1946 for the Catholic community, and renamed to the Church of St. Joseph the Favourite of Saint Mary.
+In 1893, the Martin Luther Church, which had a Lutheran denomination, was built at the current 1 Połabska Street in the Baroque Revival style.
+After the Second World War, its denomination was changed to Roman Catholicism in 1946, being renamed to the Church of St. Joseph the Favourite of Saint Mary.

-The Szczecin Wzgórze Hetmańskie locomotive deepot, dating to 1936.
+The Szczecin Wzgórze Hetmańskie locomotive depot, opened in 1936.

-In 1898, the Szczecin Pomorzany (Stettin Pommerensdorf) railway station was opened near the current Grudziądzka Street, and operated on the line between Szczecin Main Station and Police.
-It operated until 1953 when it was closed down, and later reopened in 1984, at a new location near Powstańców Wielkopolskich Avenue, where it operated until 2002.
-In 1899, Pomorzany was also the final station on the narrow-gauge railway line leading to Casekow.
-Within the neighbourhood were located stations of Pommerensdorf Kleinbahnhof (narrow-gauge station) and Pommerensdorf Hafen (harbour) near Bygdoska Street, and Güstow near the corner of Szczawiowa and Ustowska Streets, for the nearby village of Ustowo.
+In 1898, the Szczecin Pomorzany railway station (Stettin Pommerensdorf) was opened near the current Grudziądzka Street, and operated on the line between Szczecin Main Station and Police.
+It was closed down in 1953, and was later reopened in 1984, at a new location near Powstańców Wielkopolskich Avenue, where it operated until 2002.
+In 1899, Pomorzany was also the final station on a narrow-gauge railway line leading to Casekow.
+The area of Pomorzany also included the narow-gauge stations of Pommerensdorf Kleinbahnhof (lit. 'narrow-gauge station') and Pommerensdorf Hafen (lit. 'harbour') near Bygdoska Street, and Güstow near the corner of Szczawiowa and Ustowska Streets, for the nearby village of Ustowo.
 The line was closed down in 1946, with most of the rail tracks being removed.
-Additionally, in 1936, between current Białowieska, Milczańska, and Orawska Streets, was opened the Szczecin Wzgórze Hetmańskie railway station, originally known as Kosakenberg, which operated passenger lines until 1998.
-It included a locomotive deepot which is used to the present day.
+Additionally, the Szczecin Wzgórze Hetmańskie railway station, originally known as Kosakenberg was opened in 1936 between the current Białowieska, Milczańska, and Orawska Streets.
+It operated passenger lines until 1998, and included a locomotive depot which remains in use to the present day.

 Beginning in the second half of the 19th century, numerous factories were opened in the neighbourhood, as well as gasworks, a power plant, and a wastewater treatment plant Among the companies present, there was the brewery Bohrisch Brauerei, founded in 1848, which produced beer brand Waldschlösschen.
 It operated until 1945, and was reopened in Kiel, Germany in 1948.
 After the Second World War, the brewery building was reopened by the company Bosman Browar Szczecin, which began producing the beer brand Piwo Bałtyckie.
 In 1975, it acquired franchise rights to produce and bottle Pepsi soda drinks, as one of the first free companies in the country.

-The monument dedicated to the victims of the Nazi Germany forced labor camps in Pomorzany during the Second World War.
+The monument dedicated to the victims of the Nazi Germany forced labour camps in Pomorzany during the Second World War.